 This slabby boulder is located just below the Beer Barrel Boulder and offers slab traverses as well as a few easy highball climbs up crimps and cobbles.
 The climbing routes are on the west face of this climb, and it is distinguished by a tree growing close to the middle of this face.
 The climbs can be descended by downclimbs to either side of where the routes top out.

-Approach as for the Beer Barrel boulder and look for the large slab just S and E (15-20 feet) with the tree near the base at the middle.
+Approach as for the Beer Barrel Boulder, and look for the large slab just South and East (15-20 feet) with the tree near the base at the middle.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tree Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tree Slab:

 This was one of the first areas that I went to in Flagstaff.
 I had already been climbing hard for two days, so we needed a break day.
 Obviously Flagstaff is not exactly finger friendly, but the routes at Tree Slab are easily manageable by about any climber.
 I don't know of route names or even how the lines go but they are all fun.
 Probably no more than V1 on anything (if that).
 A good photo op exists from the top looking down from the top of the problems.
 I'll try to add some photos later.
 Have a great time linking some of them together.
 Late